.mz2 from the MasterCook desktop app (File → Export → MasterCook 5+), then upload it above — we'll convert it to JSON, PDF, CSV, or Markdown for free.

 100% free.
 Full-fidelity ingredient parsing.
 No account required.

-Pick the path that matches what you have.
+Pick the path that fits your situation

-- Open MasterCook on your computer.
+Open MasterCook on your computer.

 Supported MasterCook formats